 On 10 October 1810, 27 men came together to form the Independent Order of Oddfellows, Manchester Unity.
-It was to be the beginning of an organisation which for the last 200 years has appealed to the best in people, treated them as capable of exercising responsibility, and empowered them to face the challenges of life.
+It was to be the beginning of an organisation which would always appealed to the best in people.
+It had treated them as capable of exercising responsibility, and empowered them to face the challenges of life.
 All the principles and practices of Oddfellowship developed from these core values, which still characterise the Society today.

 The story of the last two centuries, including many dramatic changes, is chronicled in this well-researched, readable and lively history, lavishly illustrated with many wonderful photographs, documents and commemorative memorabilia.
 And, as befits a Society that values its members so highly, there are also contributions from present-day Oddfellows, whose memories and recollections have been passed down through families over generations.

 Daniel Weinbren has published widely on the subject of friendly societies and fraternal and mutual associations, and in 1999 he established the Friendly Societies Research Group.
 His publications include books about the First World War, the Royal Small Arms Factory, Enfield, Royal Ordnance Patricroft and people’s lives within the Labour Party.
 He is currently writing a history of the place where he works, The Open University.

 - Illustrations: 120, many in colour